rahulgopinath/rahulgopinath.github.io/_posts/2021-09-09-fault-inducing-grammar.markdown

                     print(k, r)

     def display_undefined(self, undefined):
-        if undefined and verbose > -1:
+        if undefined and self.verbose > -1:
             print('[undefined keys]')
             for key in undefined:
                 if self.verbose == 0: